+The Activity window contains the log of your recent activities, organized over three tabs:

+Server Activities

+Includes new shares and files downloaded and deleted.

+Sync Protocol

+Displays local activities such as which local folders your files went into.

+Not Synced

-The Activity window contains the log of your recent activities, organized over three tabs: Server Activities, which includes new shares and files downloaded and deleted, Sync Protocol, which displays local activities such as which local folders your files went into, and.
-Not Synced shows errors such as files not synced.
-Double clicking an entry pointing to an existing file in Server Activities or Sync Protocol will open the folder containing the file and highlight it.
+Shows errors such as files not synced because of being excluded or any other failing status.

+In Windows, double-clicking an activity entry pointing to an existing file in tabs Server Activities or Sync Protocol, will open the folder containing the file and highlight it.

+On Linux, you can do the same with mouse > right-click > Show file in browser

+In any of the activity tabs you can mark a single line, multiple lines or all lines with CTRL + a and copy the selected lines to the clipboard with mouse > right-click > Copy to clipboard.